When Blue Jasmine rides A streetcar named Desire!

 Yes, in 2013 Woody Allen directed Blue Jasmine which in many ways is a modern and superficial comic version of the age-old classic A streetcar named desire directed by Elia Kazan.
 And Cate Blanchett masterfully plays the delusional sister who has lost everything in life and yet awaits to loose a lot more.

 Basic story structure.
 (This fits perfectly for both the films)

 It is the story of a middle-aged woman who is robbed from her wealth, relations and social status; she comes to stay with her sister (her only family) in a desperate effort to live a better life.

 She is too classy and refined for her new environment and thus has difficulty to cope up with her sister’s middle-class husbands/boyfriends.
 In her desperate attempt to survive she tries her best to fall in love.
-But unfortunately her scandalous past creeps up and crushes her sugary dreams of a satisfying future.
+But unfortunately her scandalous past creeps up and crushes her sugary dreams of a happy future.

-In the end she is more damaged than ever; delusional, helpless and alone in this unsympathetic world.
+In the end she is more damaged than ever; delusional, helpless and alone in the unsympathetic world.
 A slow and brutal tale of human degradation, of failure and disappointment marvelously captured by both Elia Kazan and Woody Allen through their individualistic cinematic approach.